 NOTE: There is a growing number of female wrestlers competing with wrestling programs at all levels.
 The same rules apply to all wrestlers regardless of gender.
-NFHS Rule 4-5-7 requires all wrestlers to weigh-in wearing a legal uniform with suitable undergarments.
-This modification simplifies the weigh-in process by allowing all the competitors (male and female) in the same area to expedite the weigh-in process.
-The rule modification eliminates the necessity to have an adult female present for separate weigh-ins.
-Skin and grooming checks are a separate process than weigh-ins.
-They may be conducted before or after weigh-ins at the referee's discretion.
+NFHS Rules 4-1-1 and 4-5-7 require all wrestlers to weigh-in wearing a legal uniform with suitable undergarments.
+This gender-neutral modification simplifies the weigh-in process by allowing all the competitors (male and female) in the same area to expedite the weigh-in process.
+The rule modification eliminates the necessity to have an adult female present for separate weigh-ins and skin and grooming checks.
+Skin and grooming checks may be conducted before or after weigh-ins at the referee's discretion.